Getting Ready for a Robotics Residency

 - Assemble the sensors and sensor mounts, number them to match the robots and put them in large plastic zip-top bags (all the touch sensors in one bag, the sound sensors in another, etc.) Hint: This will help you as you do different projects - it'll be quick to add or remove sensors.)

 - Decide how and who will charge the robots.
 Some schools have zip-tied power bars to the carts while other schools use a science room (lots of plug-ins).
 Decide who is responsible for plugging in the robots.

 - For younger students you may want to set up a generic kindergarten account or arrange for older students to login for younger ones.

 - Decide on an "on-call" staff person who can provide parachute (drop-in and drop-out) troubleshooting.

 - Create groups for robotics.
 Consider homogeneous groups (it's possible to differentiate challenges for students at different levels).
-Also consider making you a part of a group (this is P. D. after all).

 - Have students log in to a computer, find the Mindstorms program and run it so they are aware of that process.